-Within The Orthodox Church in America, the Archdiocese of Canada is the legitimate descendant in Canada of the missionary societies of the Russian Empire in North America, as blessed by the Holy Synod of Russia.
+Within The Orthodox Church in America, the Archdiocese of Canada is the legitimate descendant in Canada of the missionary society of the Russian Empire in North America (which was similar to missionary societies in other Orthodox Christian Churches), as blessed by the Holy Synod of Russia.
 That mission began in North America in 1794 in Alaska, when the first monks arrived from Valaam Monastery in Russia.
 From the beginning, this missionary effort encountered many obstacles and many a difficulty.
 It took almost a year to walk across Siberia and then sail to Kodiak, Alaska.
 The entrepreneurial activities and work of the Russian-American Company caused misery in the lives of the aboriginal people, who were exploited mercilessly.
-In 1796, one of the priest-monks, Father Juvenaly, became the first Orthodox martyr and therefore saint of North America.
-In 1799, the first bishop, one of the missionaries, perished with other monks in a shipwreck on his return as bishop.
+In 1796, one of the priest-monks, Father Juvenaly, became the first Orthodox Christian martyr and therefore saint of North America.
+In 1799, the first bishop, Saint Joasaph (Bolotov), one of the missionaries, perished with other monks in a shipwreck on his return from Russia as a bishop.
 This occurred not far from Kodiak.
-Nevertheless, by the Grace of God, from this mission in Alaska, the presence of the Orthodox Church spread southwards to California, and then eastwards to New York with the arrival of more and more immigrants from Europe.
+Nevertheless, by the Grace of God, from this mission in Alaska, the presence of the Orthodox Church spread southwards to California, and then eastwards to New York, with the arrival of more and more immigrants from Europe.

 The Canadian diocese, whose immigrating peoples began to organise themselves for worship in the 1890s, was first founded and incorporated by Saint Tikhon, Patriarch of Moscow and all Rus’, in 1903, while he was the Bishop of North America.
 This was achieved in the Northwest Territories, now Alberta and Saskatchewan.
-Following this incorporation, Saint Tikhon proceeded to travel across Canada (by rail, by horse-and-wagon, by horse) and to bless the establishment of new communities, and to consecrate many newly-constructed temples.
-These communities included peoples from all sorts of Orthodox national origins: Russia, Ukraine, Romania, Bulgaria, Serbia, Greece, Palestine, Syria and other Orthodox lands.
-Although they are not Orthodox in recent origin, another particular group of immigrants is important to be kept in mind: the Doukhobors.
+Following this incorporation, Saint Tikhon (Belavin) proceeded to travel across Canada (by rail, by horse-and-wagon, by horse), to bless the establishment of new communities, and to sanctify many newly-constructed Temples.
+These communities included peoples from all sorts of Orthodox national origins : Russia, Ukraine, Romania, Bulgaria, Serbia, Greece, Palestine, Syria and other Orthodox lands.
+Although they are not Orthodox in recent origin, another particular group of immigrants is important to be kept in mind : the Doukhobors.
 The participants in this sect prefer to be understood simply as those Christians who wrestle along with the Holy Spirit.
 Mostly Russian-speakers, they are pacifists.
-Like some Protestants, they accept only the Bible, and reject all inherited ecclesiastical organisation, and icons.
+Like some Protestants, they accept only the Bible, and they reject all inherited ecclesiastical organisation, and icons.
 As a result of their attitude and disposition, they were repeatedly exiled by the Russian imperial government.
 Sometimes it was exile to remote parts of the empire, and sometimes they were expelled from the imperial territory.
 With the help of Leo Tolstoy and others, in 1899 they emigrated and made their way to Saskatchewan, where they settled.
 Many have intermarried with Orthodox Christians and some others since that time.
-Yet another, very much smaller group is to be kept in mind: the Russian Old-believers, who migrated from the USA and other places in the 1970s to Plamondon (in Lac La Biche county), north of Andrew, Alberta.
+Yet another, very much smaller group is to be kept in mind : the Russian Old-believers, who migrated from the USA and other places in the 1970s to Plamondon (in Lac La Biche county), north of Andrew, Alberta.
 They had previously arrived in the other locations in the course of having been exiled.

 There is a third element of responsibility which has been at the foundation of the consciousness of Orthodox Christians of every situation in life and responsibility, from the beginning.
 This element is canonicity.
 This element is a constant factor in decision-making throughout our history.
 It expresses the understanding that it is important that we, now, live our lives in harmony with the tradition of the Orthodox Church about how Orthodox Christians have always been doing this.
 Canonicity is not concerned with elements of law, but with elements of our way of life.
 This canonicity implies, therefore, that the Church be a visible expression of the Body of Christ, a single entity on any given territory.
 There should be one bishop leading any one portion of the flock of Christ (diocese, eparchy).
 There should be one Synod of Bishops harmoniously guiding the larger territorial Church.
 In the earliest years in Canada, this was more possible.
 After World War I, it was much less possible.
 Indeed, because of many circumstances, it has not been possible since then.
 There is more hope, however, after a century has passed.
 Much of the information regarding bishops of the Russian Mission, the “Metropolia”, and The Orthodox Church in America will be the result of contributions and writings by Alexis P Liberovsky, the OCA Archivist, on the OCA’s website, on other sites, and in some written publications.